ana-says-hi/web_project/README.md

-# ProjektWeb
+# Online Register

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.

-This project was made in less than 24 hours.
+- made in less than 24 hours
-This project represents and Online Register, a Cloud Firestore database was used.
+- Cloud Firestore was used

 ### Users
 >There are 3 types of users: administrator, teacher and student.